 The history of Tai Chi Chuan is as complex as you would expect of something that has developed over at least a thousand years.
-There are not only competing stories about its genesis but there have also been numerous fragmentations as students decide to change what they have learned from their masters.
+There are not only competing stories about its genesis but there have also been numerous fragmentations as students decide to put their marks on what they learned from their masters.
 At this time there are at least five major "styles" of Tai Chi: Chen, Yang, Wuu, Sun, and Wu.
 Other important styles are Wudang, Tsao Bao, Li, and Heh.

-Even though it is unclear how and when the martial precursor to Tai Chi originated, it is agreed that the origins lie in the fundamental conceptualization of Yin and Yang made by the ancient Chinese and passed along to us through Taoism.
-As for historical documentation, Chen Style Tai Chi Chuan was probably the first to be recorded in formal documents in the mid 1600's.
+Even though it is unclear how and when the martial precursor to Tai Chi originated, it is agreed that the origins lie in the observations of animal movements and the fundamental conceptualization of Yin and Yang made by the ancient Chinese and passed along to us through Taoism.
+As for historical documentation, Chen Style Tai Chi Chuan was probably the first to be recorded publicly in formal documents in the mid 1600's.
 Fourteen generations later, Yang Lu Chan developed Yang Style Tai Chi Chuan from Chen Style.
 The pattern we are learning is mostly Yang style and was commissioned by the Chinese government in the 1950's.
-Although based on the Yang style, it is called "Simplified Tai Chi" and incorporates aspects of the five major styles.
-The postures of this pattern are common to all those but are presented in a fashion that is designed to preserve and enhance health as opposed to developing martial skill.
+Mostly based on the Yang style, it is called "Simplified Tai Chi" and incorporates aspects of all five major styles.
+The postures of this pattern are common to all five but are presented in a fashion that is designed to preserve and enhance health as opposed to developing martial skill.
+Tai Chi is taught in at least three different ways: as a "dance" that focusses on flowing, meditative movements, for health - both internal and external, and as a martial art.
+My teacher primarily presented Tai Chi to us as something one can do for health along with a few illustrations of martial applications to aid us in remembering the correct movements.
+I also study with a different teacher who is a master of a different martial arts school but who is sharing how he sees Tai Chi in a martial setting, applications

-1.2 Lineage
+1.2 Yang Tai Chi Chuan Lineage

-- Yang Lu Chan founded the Yang Style Tai Chi Chuan - Yang Jian Hou was Yang Lu Chan's son and the 2nd generation exponent - Yang Chen Fu was Yang Lu Chan's grandson and the 3rd generation exponent - Li Ya Xuan was the fourth generation exponent - Lin Mo Gen is a fifth generation exponent - Qin Li Li (Lily) studied under and was declared a master by Lin Mo Gen - I have been studying with Qin Li Li (Lily) since 1998 and have studied with Grandmaster Lin Mo Gen during visits to China.
+- Yang Lu Chan founded the Yang Style Tai Chi Chuan - Yang Jian Hou was Yang Lu Chan's son and the 2nd generation exponent - Yang Chen Fu was Yang Lu Chan's grandson and the 3rd generation exponent - Li Ya Xuan was a fourth generation exponent - Lin Mo Gen is a fifth generation exponent - Qin Li Li (Lily) studied under and was declared a master by Lin Mo Gen - I have been studying with Qin Li Li (Lily) since 1998 and have studied with Grandmaster Lin Mo Gen during visits to China.